Gastroesophageal reflux disease: Diagnosis

 Endoscopic image of peptic stricture, or narrowing of the esophagus near the junction with the stomach: This is a complication of chronic gastroesophageal reflux disease and can be a cause of dysphagia or difficulty swallowing.

 The diagnosis of GERD is usually made when typical symptoms are present.
-Reflux can be present in people without symptoms and the diagnosis requires both symptoms or complications and reflux of stomach content.
+Reflux can be present in people without symptoms, and the diagnosis requires both symptoms or complications and reflux of stomach content.

 Other investigations may include esophagogastroduodenoscopy (EGD).
 Barium swallow X-rays should not be used for diagnosis.
-Esophageal manometry is not recommended for use in the diagnosis, being recommended only prior to surgery.
+Esophageal manometry is not recommended for use in the diagnosis, being recommended only before surgery.
 Ambulatory esophageal pH monitoring may be useful in those who do not improve after PPIs and is not needed in those in whom Barrett's esophagus is seen.
 Investigation for H. pylori is not usually needed.

-The current gold standard for diagnosis of GERD is esophageal pH monitoring.
-It is the most objective test to diagnose the reflux disease and allows monitoring GERD patients in their response to medical or surgical treatment.
-One practice for diagnosis of GERD is a short-term treatment with proton-pump inhibitors, with improvement in symptoms suggesting a positive diagnosis.
+The current gold standard for the diagnosis of GERD is esophageal pH monitoring.
+It is the most objective test to diagnose reflux disease and allows monitoring GERD patients in their response to medical or surgical treatment.
+One practice for the diagnosis of GERD is a short-term treatment with proton-pump inhibitors, with improvement in symptoms suggesting a positive diagnosis.
 Short-term treatment with proton-pump inhibitors may help predict abnormal 24-hour pH monitoring results among patients with symptoms suggestive of GERD.